kentdlee/Pages/index.rst

 .. figure:: _static/kent800.jpg
 	:align: right

-Welcome to Luther College and the Computer Science Department, the home of both Computer Science and Data Science programs!

-I am currently on leave from Luther College while I work for Cray, Inc in Bloomington, MN.
+I am currently on leave from Luther College while I work for Cray HPE in Bloomington, MN.
 For items in need of attention related to Luther College and the Computer Science/Data Science departments, please contact the chair of the department, Roman Yasinovskyy (roman@luther.edu).

 ..
 If you need to see me please consult my `calendar`_ for my office hours.
 If my office hours don't work, then email me with a time that will work but consult my calendar to see when I am free first.
 And, don't hesitate to just stop by.
 I am available most anytime I am not in class between 8:30 and 3:30pm.
 If needed, I am happy to schedule appointments outside my normal office hours.